 Hi, my name is Daniel and I am the author of this website.
-I am personally dealing with a herniated lumbar disc in the L4 L5 and impingement on the S1 of the spine.
-I also have bad posture which gives me some pain in the thoracic sector of my back.
-I decided to create this blogsite to share my own personal experiences, provide you with possible treatment and surgery options, and provide a way for others with back injuries to share their experiences with one another.
-Just to be clear, I am not a doctor and any advice found on this website should be discussed with your doctor beforehand.
-I am simply another victim of a back injury and just looking to provide others with support and information that I have obtained over the years.
+I am personally dealing with back pain due to myalgia and bulging/herniated discs in both the lumbar and thoracic spine.
+I decided to create this blog to share my own personal experiences, create a kind of journal for myself, list possible treatment options, and provide a way for others with back pain to share their experiences with one another.
+Just to be clear, I am not a doctor and any advice found on this website should be discussed with your doctor beforehand (please read the Disclaimer.
+I am simply another victim of a back pain and just looking to provide others with support and information that I have obtained over the years.

-When I was in my late teens and early 20’s, I was big into strength training and powerlifting.
-I never competed or anything like that, but I was always pushing for personal records with respect to the amount of weight I can lift for 1 rep. At my best, I weighed 200lbs and had the following numbers:
+When I was in my late teens and early 20’s, I was big into weight lifting.
+I never competed or anything like that, but I was always pushing for personal records with respect to the amount of weight I can lift for 1 rep.

 I was always motivated and kept pushing and pushing.
 I was a natural weight lifter and ate really healthy.
-One day I was squatting and I kind of felt a pop in my lower back.
-I had a little bit of pain but nothing that major.
+Back in 2008, I was squatting and I kind of felt a pop in my lower back.
+I had a little bit of pain but nothing major.
 I decided to take off for a few weeks and just rest.
 No matter what I did, I always had this slight annoying pain in my lower back and into my butt.
 I decided to pursue medical treatment.

 Doctor’s Diagnosis and Herniated Disc Treatment